-After reasonable inquiry and to the best of my knowledge and belief, I certify that the information set forth in this report is true, complete and correct.
-This report is signed in the City of Makati on the 3rd day of September 2020.
+After reasonable inquiry and to the best of my knowledge and belief, I certify that the information set forth in this report is true, complete, and correct.
+This report is signed in the City of Makati on 28th day of August 2020.